CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a strong skill description that clearly communicates its purpose, lists concrete actions, and provides an explicit WHEN clause with comprehensive trigger terms.
-The description is concise, uses third-person voice, and occupies a distinct niche combining Azure resource analysis with Mermaid diagram generation.
+This is a strong skill description that clearly communicates its purpose, lists concrete actions, and provides extensive trigger terms.
+It follows the recommended pattern with an explicit WHEN clause containing natural user phrases.
+The description is concise yet comprehensive, and the Azure + Mermaid niche makes it highly distinctive.

 DimensionReasoningScore